 One of the first changes we made to our bike was to get some more supportive and precise rubber fitted – we found the big 2.8″ stock tyres too soggy for hard riding and a bit vague.
 Ultimately we used 2.6″ tyres.
-Merida seem to be thinking the same thing, and the switch to 2.5/2.6″ rubber on the new bike should deliver more support for hard riding.
+Merida seems to be thinking the same thing, and the switch to 2.5/2.6″ rubber on the new bike should deliver more support for hard riding.

 Slacker head angle:

-With a head angle of 66.5 degrees, the old eOne Sixty was on the steep side for an eMTB of this travel and we found the steering wanted to ‘tuck’ at high speeds sometimes.
+With a head angle of 66.5 degrees, the old eOne Sixty was on the steep side for an eMTB of this travel, and we found the steering wanted to ‘tuck’ at high speeds sometimes.
 Our solution with the previous bike was to increase the fork travel to 170mm while simultaneously changing the headset top cap to get a lower bar height.
 The improvement was drastic.

 New mode shifter.

-In our review of the old eOne-Sixty you’ll have heard us moaning about the mode shift lever.
+In our review of the old eOne-Sixty, you’ll have heard us moaning about the mode shift lever.
 The Shimano e8000 mode shifter was a continual source of frustration for us, as it prevented the use of an under-bar dropper post lever.
 Thankfully the new bike comes with the smaller e7000 mode shifter and a properly located dropper lever.

 More progressive rear suspension.

 Getting a more progressive rear suspension spring curve was a priority for us on the old Merida, and so we fitted the maximum number of volume reducers to the rear shock.
 Thankfully the new bike comes with a more progressive suspension tune from stock which will please hard riders.